r0gue-io/polkadot-chains/README.md

 - `providers`: array of unique WebSocket endpoint URLs (string[]).
 - `isRelay`: boolean indicating whether the entry is a relay network.
 - `relay`: optional string name of the relay, when available.
-- `supportsContracts`: boolean set based on runtime metadata probing.
-Currently true when a pallet whose name includes "revive" is found; otherwise false.
+- `alive`: boolean set true when at least one provider for the entry responds to a JSON-RPC health check (system_health).

 Example excerpt: